JS-AK/db-manager/docs/mysql.md

 1. **Prepare Database**: Set up the MySQL database environment and ensure it is accessible.

-2. **Apply Migrations**[(MySQL Migration System)](mysql-migration-system): Execute necessary database migrations to prepare the database schema for the application.
+2. **Apply Migrations**: [(MySQL Migration System)](mysql-migration-system) Execute necessary database migrations to prepare the database schema for the application.
 This includes creating tables, defining indexes, and setting up any initial data.

 ## Usage Example